-If you're taking your first steps in guitar playing, you've come to the right place: we've put together a list of easy guitar songs that are sure to further your progress on the instrument, and impress your friends.
+If you're taking your first steps in guitar playing, you've come to the right place: we've put together a list of easy guitar songs for beginners that are sure to further your progress on the instrument, and impress your friends.

 Whether you play electric or acoustic guitar, this list contains well-known songs from multiple genres, all with three things in common: they're simple to learn, recognizable, and guitarists of all skill levels can play them.

 Some are classic campfire guitar songs - so-called because they make excellent singalong tunes - while others are more riff-based, perfect for electric guitar players.

 So what are you waiting for?
 Dive into these easy guitar songs and you'll be playing your favorite tunes in no time.

 - Also check out our guide to singing and playing guitar at the same time